hed-standard/hed-schemas/README.md

 ## HED revision process

-As modifications to the HED library schema are proposed, they are entered into the `PROPOSED.md` document for discussion.
+As modifications to the HED schema are proposed, they are entered into the `PROPOSED.md` document in their respective directory for discussion.
 Approved changes and corrections are first made in a working version of the schema that is located in the `prerelease` subdirectory.
 Upon final review, the new HED schema is released and moved to the